idenyigabriel/drf-authentify/README.md

 ## Customizing Tokens

 - ALLOWED_HEADER_PREFIXES: Here you can provide a list of prefixes that are allowed for your authentication header.
-We will validate this when you apply our authentication scheme `drf_authentify.auth.TokenAuthentication` as shown below.
+We will validate this when you apply our authentication scheme `drf_authentify.auth.AuthHeaderAuthentication` as shown below.

 - COOKIE_KEY: With this, you can customize what key we should use to retrieve your authentication cookie frmo each request.
 We will also validate this when you apply our authentication scheme `drf_authentify.auth.CookieAuthentication` as shown below.